Getting Started#

 model.save()

-You will have a my_simulation.in file saved in your working directory, which you can open to inspect the generated input file.
-This file can be run with CFAST or open with CEdit to produce results, you can also run it (preferably) from Python using the run method and will return a dictionary of pandas DataFrames for each output CSV file:
+You will obtain a my_simulation.in file saved in your working directory, which you can open to inspect the generated input file.
+This file can be run with CFAST or opened with CEdit to produce results.
+You can also run it (preferably) using the run method, which returns a dictionary of pandas DataFrame for each output CSV file:

 results = model.run()